Harden scores 31 points, Rockets beat Thunder for 3-2 lead

 TIP-INS

-Harden extended his streak of playoff games with 20 or more points to 18 in a row — the longest active streak in the league. … The Rockets are 6-0 when holding an opponent to under 100 points.
+Harden extended his streak of playoff games with 20 or more points to 18 in a row — the longest active streak in the league. … The Rockets are 6-0 when holding an opponent to under 100 points. … George Hill remained in the tunnel during the national anthem but explained later that it was part of a pregame ritual to use the bathroom.

 UP NEXT